Eebro/my-website/README.md

+# Ibrahim's Cave
+Welcome to my website! check out some of the projects I've been working on

+# resume
+View my resume

 # projects
-heres my projects
+Heres my projects

-# resume
-heres my resume